zahraaneameh/senior_project/README.md

 # senior_project
-my bachelor senior project
+my bachelor senior project about Emloyee Management System using C# and MySql

-created by zahraa neameh
+created by Zahraa Ahmad Neameh